 (NEW) Sec.
-16-280b-A61.
+16-280b-A60.
 Failure analysis

-- (a) The failure investigation required pursuant to 49 CFR 192.617, as amended from time to time, shall be completed not later than 1 year after the failure, unless an extension is approved by the GPSU in writing. - (b) Each Operator shall provide the GPSU a copy of each failure analysis report completed or received by the Operator, concerning any Incident or failure investigation performed pursuant to 49 CFR 192.617, as amended from time to time, not later than 5 calendar days after completion or receipt of such report.
+- (a) The investigation of failures and Incidents required pursuant to 49 CFR 192.617, as amended from time to time, shall be completed not later than 1 year after the failure or Incident, unless an extension is approved by the Authority in writing. - (b) Each Operator shall provide the Authority a copy of each failure analysis report completed or received by the Operator, concerning any Incident or failure investigation performed in accordance with 49 CFR 192.617, as amended from time to time, not later than 5 calendar days after completion or receipt of such report.

 (NEW) Sec.
-16-280b-A62.
+16-280b-A61.
 Maximum Allowable Operating Pressure